 We are an online ticket marketplace that utilizes our technology platform to connect fans of live events seamlessly with ticket sellers.
 Our mission is to empower and enable fans to Experience It Live.
 We believe live events deliver some of life's most exciting moments.
 Our platform provides ticket buyers and sellers with an easy-to-use and trusted marketplace experience that enables fans to purchase tickets to live events and create new memories.
 We believe we differentiate from competitors by offering extensive breadth and depth of ticket listings at a competitive value.
-During the years ended December 31, 2021, 2020, and 2019, our revenues were \$443.0 million, \$35.1 million, and \$468.9 million, respectively, and Marketplace Gross Order Value ("Marketplace GOV") was \$2,399.1 million, \$347.3 million, and \$2,279.8 million, respectively.
-Our net loss was \$19.1 million, \$774.2 million, and \$53.8 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+During the years ended December 31, 2021, 2020 and 2019, our revenues were \$443.0 million. \$35.1 million and \$468.9 million, respectively, and Marketplace GOV") was \$2,399.1 million, \$347.3 million and \$2,279.8 million, respectively.
+Our net loss was \$19.1 million, \$774.2 million and \$53.8 million, respectively.